ratwolfzero/hopalong_python/README.md

 Experimenting with different values of these parameters will yield diverse and intricate visual patterns.

-### Output

-The programs produce a visual representation of the attractor trajectory as a density map image, where color intensity represents the frequency of points visited (referred to as hit counts).
-Lighter areas indicate regions of higher density, providing a striking visual of the attractor's complex structure.
-Additionally, the density map allows for a 3D representation of the attractor by displaying the density along the Z-axis.
+#The programs generate a visual representation of the attractor trajectory as a density map, where color intensity reflects the frequency of points visited (hit counts).
+Lighter areas indicate regions of higher density, highlighting the attractor's intricate structure.
+This density map also supports a 3D representation by mapping density values along the Z-axis

 **Basic Version 2D**
 ![Example Attractor Image](./examples/Figure_ex_1.png)